FAQs

 Washington, DC, is an urban environment with heavy traffic and potentially bewildering traffic patterns.
 Street parking may be available in some locations.
 Expect metered parking, time limits, and other restrictions.
 Parking garages are available throughout the city.

 Groups of more than 25 individuals planning an event, demonstration, performance, or similar activity may be subject to obtaining a permit.
-For regulations, see 36 CFR § 7.96.
-For more information, or to obtain a permit, choose a park home page and click the "Reserve" button.
+For more information, or to obtain a permit, visit any national park homepage and click the "Reserve" button.
+The National Mall permits page has extensive information about the permit process.
+For regulations, see 36 CFR ยง 7.96.

 Major snowfall occurs occasionally in the Washington, DC, area.
 The sidewalks on the National Mall alone are 55 miles; one inch of snow on that much sidewalk would be enough to fill the Lincoln Memorial chamber 27 times (and that's not counting roads and parking lots!).
 When it snows, the NPS works to open roads, sidewalks, parking lots, and memorials as soon as possible.
 If you have specific concerns, please contact the parks directly.